 Junior Year is the Most Important

 While all the years of high school are important, junior year is definitely one that stands out for many reasons, and for college-bound teens, it may be the most important year of their high school career.
-The main reason junior year is so important to colleges is because this is the last full year of grades they’re going to see before making a decision on your admission.
+The main reason junior year is so important to colleges is that this is the last full year of grades they’re going to see before making a decision on your admission.
 This is also the year when you’re likely to take the most advanced courses you ever have before, as well as the year by which you may have risen to leadership positions in your extracurricular activities.
 This is the one year you definitely don’t want to slack off, and if anything, you should push yourself a little more than ever before.

 Push Yourself Academically